i0466lt/mustang_streamer/README.md

 - What to do with a short press.
 Wake up display?

 ### Version 0.2
+- Added external config file
-- Added background new image for idle screen
+- Added background image for idle screen

 ### Version 0.1
-Initial version.
+- Initial version